 There are a number of approaches for providing Arizona opiate addiction help, and most involve switching from the opiate to another medication.
 At Direct2Recovery, we partner Suboxone with counseling.
 Suboxone is the brand name for a combination of buprenorphine and naloxone, medications commonly used for opiate addiction.

-Suboxone can be used as a stepping-stone to aid in the transition from opiates to being drug free.
+Patient can use Suboxone as a stepping-stone to aid in the transition from opiates to be drug free.
 Alternately, it may be a long-term maintenance therapy.
 How, exactly, you will need to take this medicine will depend on your individual needs and the treatment plan prescribed by your physician.

 If you or a loved one is in need to Arizona opiate addiction help, please contact Direct2Recovery.
 We provide confidential, respectful treatment to help you regain control of your life and find balance again.

 President Trump declared the opioid epidemic a national emergency during a media event at his private golf club in New Jersey on Thursday.Two days after vowing to win the fight against the opioid epidemic, Trump was asked if he thinks the opioid crisis is an emergency and, if so, why he hasn’t declared it one yet.

 “The opioid crisis is an emergency, and I’m saying officially right now: It is an emergency.
 It’s a national emergency,” he said at the Trump National Golf Club in Bedminster, N.J.
 “We’re going to spend a lot of time, a lot [of] effort and a lot of money on the opioid crisis.”